-A: Minimum wages for regular and overtime pay are established by law for employees in businesses engaged in interstate commerce.
-For example, employees working for businesses which manufacture, sell, or handle goods shipped or produced in interstate commerce are covered.
+A: Minimum wage for regular and overtime pay are established by law for employees in businesses engaged in interstate commerce.
+For example, employees working for businesses which manufacture, sell or handle goods shipped or produced in interstate commerce are covered.
 Retail or service establishments with a sufficient volume of annual sales or business are covered.
-In many cases housekeepers, babysitters, chauffeurs and similar employees are not covered by the minimum wage laws.
+In many cases, housekeepers, babysitters, chauffeurs and similar employees are not covered by the minimum wage laws.

 Effective Jan.
 1, 2010, the minimum wage for covered workers is $7.25 per hour.
 The law allows subminimum training wages for up to 90 days for certain employees under age 20.
 There are also overtime wage requirements.
 Employees must be paid at the rate of at least one and one-half times their regular rate of pay for each hour worked in a work week in excess of the maximum allowable hours worked in a given type of employment.

 Employers may use any of several formulas for calculating overtime pay.
 If employees work on a piece rate or salary basis there are special rules for computing overtime pay.

 If you have questions about the minimum wage law you may contact your area office of the U.S. Department of Labor, Employment Standards Administration, Wage and Hour Division or research online at www.dol.gov.

 Q: Can my employer fire me without a good reason?

 A: Oklahoma has traditionally recognized the “at will” doctrine, meaning that an employee works and a business employs on an “at will” basis, and either may cease the employment relationship at any time.
 However, the ability to terminate an employee “at will” is limited under some circumstances.
-For example, an employer cannot terminate an employee in retaliation for the employee’s exercise of rights under Oklahoma’s Workers’ Compensation laws, or base a decision to terminate on an employee’s race, sex, age (40 and over), national origin, religion or mental or physical disability, or in retaliation for reporting the employer’s illegal conduct.
+For example, an employer cannot terminate an employee in retaliation for the employee’s exercise of rights under Oklahoma’s Workers’ Compensation laws, or base a decision to terminate on an employee’s race, color, sex, pregnancy, age (40 and over), national origin, religion, genetic information, or mental or physical disability or in retaliation for reporting the employer’s illegal conduct.